unparalleled-js/docs-1/connectors/zendesk/new-ticket-trigger.md

     </tbody>
 </table>

-#### Output fields
+### Output fields

-The output of this trigger contains the full set of columns from the selected ticket.
-All default and custom columns are supported.
-Here are some of the commonly used trigger outputs.
+The output of this action contains the full set of columns from the selected ticket.
+Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>